Casualties of the Russo-Ukrainian war: Foreign civilians

-At least 44 civilian foreign citizens from 20 countries are confirmed to have been killed during the war.
+At least 217 foreign citizens civilians from 27 countries are confirmed to have been killed during the war within Ukraine and outside it.
+Over 70 missing from Azerbaijan were also reported.

-Paul Urey and Dylan Healy, two British aid workers were captured by Russian forces, Healy was charged with 'forcible seizure of power' and undergoing 'terrorist' training, but later released on 22 September while Urey died in captivity.
+Paul Urey and Dylan Healy, two British aid workers, were captured by Russian forces.
+Healy was charged with 'forcible seizure of power' and undergoing 'terrorist' training, but later released on 21 September 2022, while Urey died in captivity.
 An American citizen was also detained by pro-Russian separatists forces and accused of 'participation in pro-Ukrainian protests'.
-He was released on 28 October, and reached Ukrainian-controlled territory by 14 December.
+He was released on 28 October 2022, and reached Ukrainian-controlled territory by 14 December.

-Foreign fighters and volunteers
+Foreign fighters

-Excluding the Russian and Ukrainian military casualties, at least 222 combatants and volunteers, foreign citizens or foreign-born, were killed during the war.
+Excluding the Russian and Ukrainian military casualties, at least 2,021–2,367 combatants, foreign citizens or foreign-born, were killed during the war.
 By January 2023, another 1,000 had been wounded while fighting on the Ukrainian side.
-Below is a list of the nationalities of the foreign fighter casualties.
+Below is a list of the nationalities of foreign combatant casualties.

-A Peruvian citizen was also reported missing while fighting alongside the Ukrainian military.
+Two Peruvians, an Azerbaijani, a Colombian, a Czech, and a Estonian foreign fighter were also reported missing while fighting alongside the Ukrainian military, and 50 Nepalese, 16 Indians and three Belarusians went missing while fighting for Russia.
+Russian sources also presented the passport of an American fighter who was claimed to have either been killed or captured, although this was not confirmed.